Consolidating 1

 The difference between a successful and unsuccessful migration can come down to the tools and the vendor resources working on it with your team.
 Ask about both the technology used to migrate processes as well as the strategy and support the migration team offers.
 Understand exactly what their team will handle and what you’re responsible for.
 Get a clear timeline and know the key milestones of the project.

-Centralization Is the Future
+Centralization is the future

 This move to consolidate workload automation is endorsed by Gartner’s recent research.
-Gartner analysts are forecasting existing workload automation platforms will continue to evolve to align with today’s cloud infrastructure and event-driven business models.
+Gartner analysts are forecasting that existing workload automation platforms will continue to evolve to align with today’s cloud infrastructure and event-driven business models.

 This advanced functionality will give IT leaders more agility while reducing complexity and making automation more accessible to business users.
 This will help leaders achieve their digital transformation goals and better position themselves for emerging technology and business needs.